Table of Contents

 What is Harissa?

 Harissa is a hot aromatic powder, paste or sauce made from red chillies, cumin, coriander, caraway, smoked paprika, garlic, lemon and oil.
 Some versions use dried mint or oregano.
 Harissa is used in North African and Middle Eastern cuisines to flavour stews, soups, tagines, couscous and other regional dishes.
-It also makes a great dipping sauce and is often served mixed with oil or yoghurt.
+It also makes a great dipping sauce when mixed with oil or yoghurt.

 The History of Harissa